Our History

 Our Lady of Grace

-During this period, the parishioners of Most Precious Blood living in the northwest section of Hazleton petitioned the Bishop of Scranton to build another church to serve the needs of some 90 families living in this part of the city.
+Around the same period that Father Dominic Landro began rebuilding Most Precious Blood Church the parishioners living in the northwest section of Hazleton petitioned the Bishop of Scranton to build another church to serve the needs of some 90 families living in this part of the city.
 The request for a new parish was granted in 1909 and Father Dominic Landro was assigned as pastor.
 Now, with over 250 families in the parish, Father Landro sought to build a church which was a wooden structure that stood on the corner of Vine and Twelfth streets.
 In August of 1910, the church was completed and dedicated under the name of Santa Maria Incoronata.

 Father Lino Cembran followed Father Landro as pastor in 1916 and served until 1922.
 Father Joseph Gotti succeeded Father Cembran in 1922 and to his credit, built the current church on Vine and Twelfth streets with the corner stone reading, “Santa Maria delle Gracie.”
 When construction of the new church began, the original church was relocated to the corner of Twelfth and Emerald Court, a structure that continued to serve the parish for different functions even after the new church was dedicated.
 Father Gotti passed away in 1945 and rests in peace at Our Lady of Grace Cemetery.
 Father Gotti was instrumental in growing the parish with the assistance of many parishioners’ time, talent and treasure.